 Embarking on a ketogenic diet can be overwhelming.
 Knowing what you can eat and what you cannot helps to stay in plan with your diet.
 If you are wondering if quest protein cookies are keto-friendly, this article can be resourceful.
 You will learn whether or not you should include them in your keto diet.

 Quest protein cookies are low-sugar cookies made by Quest Nutrition.
 These cookies are designed to satisfy sugar cravings without building up on your carb intake per day.
-They come in different flavors, some common ones being double chocolate chip, oatmeal raisin, peanut butter and chocolate chip.
+They come in different flavors, some common ones being double chocolate chip, oatmeal raisin, peanut butter and chocolate chip and go well with keto-friendly wine.
 But, are they really keto-friendly?

 Quest Cookies Carbs Composition